 Diversity & Inclusion Scholarship Program

-Jefferson offers full scholarships to a number of students who qualify as underrepresented in the field of medicine or are disadvantaged per federal guidelines.
+Jefferson offers full scholarships to a number of students who demonstrate a clear commitment to diversity, equity and inclusion.
 Scholarships are based on merit and/or financial need and are renewed for a maximum of four years contingent upon the awardee success-fully progressing to the next academic level.
 This program is supported by college operational funds and SKMC endowments.